forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-002.md

     - In the feminine, end in *m* (mimation)
     - Some words occur only in plural.
     - "Collectives" are collective nouns that describe groups and can be construed in singular or plural (e.g. ṣābum: singular= worker, solder; collective= gang, troop)

+### Miscellaneous
+- There is no definite or indefinite marker.
+Context determines.
+- Final -m is called mimation
+- Final -n is called nunation

 ## 2.2 Prepositions